ForwardFeed/ER-nextdex/README.md

 a simple vanilla js + jquery + css + HTML Web application, this is what is live and should be interacted with as a end user.

+## Notes about images
+The script I have in python in postbuild don't really work, I actually use the one I made https://github.com/ForwardFeed/taillow there.

 ## Docker & DevDex
 There's an experimental devDex and docker the dev dex is a program that will use a webhook from a github repository to get informations on new pushes